Cartev112/Practice-Pal/practice-pal/README_PROGRESS.md

    - Added a PracticeSessionManager component to manage practice sessions, including session recording and tracking.
    - Implemented exercise selection for focused practice and created a session history view.
    - Created a dedicated PracticeSessionsPage for managing practice sessions.
+   - **Adaptive Tempo Control (Foundation)**:
+     - Added state management (`adaptiveTempoEnabled`, `currentTargetTempo`, `actualTempo`, `performanceHistory`) within `PracticeSessionManager` to track the adaptive tempo status and related values.
+     - Integrated a UI Toggle (`Switch` component from Shadcn) allowing users to enable/disable the adaptive tempo feature during a practice session.
+     - Implemented a handler (`handleAdaptiveTempoToggle`) that connects the UI toggle to the `adaptiveTempoEnabled` state and includes logic to reset tempo values and performance history when the feature is toggled.
+     - Displayed the `actualTempo` and `currentTargetTempo` when adaptive mode is enabled.
+     - **Note:** The core logic for *automatically adjusting* the tempo based on `performanceHistory` is the next step and is not yet implemented.

 4. **UI/UX Improvements**:
    - Added Navbar and Footer components for better navigation and user experience.